The Office of Financial Aid awards federal aid to graduate students.

 These priority filing dates are not deadlines.
 Late applications are always accepted and processed as quickly as possible.
 However, late applicants should be prepared to pay for tuition at the time of registration and receive reimbursement if aid is awarded subsequently.

 The priority filing date to apply for aid for the 2023-2024 academic year (summer 2023, fall 2023, spring 2024) is April 15, 2023.

 The priority filing dates by semester are:

 Please note that this is not a priority date.
-Your completed scholarship application must be received by May 15, 2020 by 5:00 p.m.
+Your completed scholarship application must have been received by May 15, 2023 by 5:00 p.m.
 EST